tlawrence-TAG/sql-style-guide/README.md

 group by email
 ```

-When you have mutliple join conditions, place each one on their own indented line:
+When you have multiple join conditions, place each one on their own indented line:

 ```sql
 -- Good